 Falkland Islands (Las Malvinas)

-Falkland Islands Government (FIG) have confirmed that they have agreed a further suspension with LATAM for the flight operation from Brazil until at least 20 October 2020, and the situation will be reviewed nearer the end of that period.
+Falkland Islands Government (FIG) have confirmed that they have agreed a further suspension with LATAM for the flight operation from Brazil will remain suspended until at least 31 March 2021.

 The Punta Arenas/Santiago route will remain suspended until at least 2 January 2021, and the situation will be reviewed near that date.